S4.4 - PZ Tables as Federated Datasets

 • Save Objects Catalog files on Lustre T1.

-• Objects Catalog automatic validation of chunks of data - integrity and consistency checks, QA reports, and compare key numbers.
+• Objects Catalog validation - integrity and consistency checks, QA reports, and compare key numbers.
 Append QA info to DR metadata.

-• Apply data cleaning to create a "skinny table" for input for photo-z pipelines (e.g., select columns, truncate extra decimal cases, etc).
-Save skinny table on Lustre T0.
+• Apply data cleaning to create a "skinny table" for input for photo-z pipelines (e.g., select columns, apply photometric corrections, round extra decimal cases, etc).
+Save skinny table on Lustre T0 (fast I/O).
 Append skinny table info to DR metadata.

 • Download and store ancillary files (e.g., observing conditions maps, SED templates, documents, etc).
 Append ancillary file info to DR metadata.